Fandom: The Avengers (2012)

 Steve winced as well.
 He had caught the show in question and had spent an hour being incredibly pissed at the shows’ hosts as they rehashed all of his lover’s past exploits.
 What had hurt the most had been how they had dismissed all the good Tony was doing now.
 Tony was just grateful that the soldier had missed most of the other times they had taken potshots at him over the years.
 At any rate, none of his teammates had been thrilled with the show.

 It was if the years turning his life around since Afghanistan meant nothing when there was some juicy gossip to rehash.

 “Given how hostile they have been towards him in the past, what makes you think this will be a good idea?”
 Steve asked the PR guy bluntly.

 Signing, Pepper’s employee nodded, accepting his point.
 “It is a lot more in line with how Mr. Stark operates than Barbara Walters, Captain.
 No matter how much they don’t like him.
 But sir, they do like you.
 And that is something to consider.
 Besides, Mr. Stark has already stated he won’t do an interview with anyone from Fox or CNN.”

 “Oh, goodie,” Steve muttered softly.
 “The View then.
 And just for 10-15 minutes.
 Not the whole show.
 We can have a press conference beforehand,” the soldier looked at his lover for his agreement.

 “Here at the Tower, Pep.
 Please.
-I don’t want to tramp an over New York, if we can help it,” Tony offered.
+I don’t want to tramp all over New York if we can help it,” Tony offered.
 His CEO nodded and the PR guy took that as a dismissal and ducked out of the room on swift feet.